javiermontanana/grade5theory/_ag-clefs-and-registers/clefs-and-register.md

-In theory any clef can be located on any line, but there are 4 combinartions that are most commonly used, and that you will see in the grade 5 theory exam:
+In theory any clef can be located on any line, but there are 4 combinations that are most commonly used, and that you will see in the grade 5 theory exam.
+Below, when I refer to the 4 clefs, these are the clefs I'm refering to:

 - G clef on the 2nd line (known as treble clef)  [picture]
 - F clef on the 4th line (known as bass clef)    [picture]